nightcrawler995/Arduino-Robotic-Arm/README.md

-#Colour-Sensing Pick and Place RoboƟc Arm using Arduino
+# Colour-Sensing Pick and Place Robotic Arm using Arduino